brendonboshell/supercrawler/README.md

   links and add them to the queue.
 * **Robots Parsing**.
 Supercrawler will request robots.txt and check the rules before crawling.
 It will also identify any sitemaps.
+* **Sitemaps Parsing**.
+Supercrawler will read links from XML sitemap files, and add links to the queue.
 * **Concurrency Limiting**.
 Supercrawler limits the number of requests sent out at any one time.
 * **Rate limiting**.
 Supercrawler will add a delay between requests to avoid